christophgockel/fake-ci/readme.md

 ## Development Notes

 This tool is currently in active development.
-While validating the approach I'm focussing on support for GitLab exclusively.
+While validating the approach I'm focussing on support for GitLab only.
 Eventually support for more CI/CD providers is intended like GitHub Actions, CircleCI and others.